Before Enrolling, Be Fully Informed:

-While participation in Medicare is voluntary, one should think through the serious consequences of not applying, primarily late enrollment fees and health risks if no other health insurance is available.
+While participation in Medicare is voluntary, one should think through the serious consequences of not applying, such as late enrollment fees if one decides to enroll later, and health risks if no other health insurance is available.
 The costs of premiums alone should not be an overriding factor in one’s decision to participate in the Medicare program.

 NOTE: Residents of Puerto Rico must apply for Medicare.
 It is not automatic.

-If you’re not already getting retirement or disability benefits, you may contact Social Security to sign up online for Medicare during your "Initial Enrollment Period," the three months before your 65th birthday,your birth month, and the three months after.
+If you’re not already getting retirement or disability benefits, you may contact Social Security to sign up online for Medicare during your “Initial Enrollment Period,” the three months before your 65th birthday, your birth month, and the three months after your birth month.
 You can sign up for Medicare even if you don’t plan to retire at age 65.

-A person not entitled to Medicare by virtue of Social Security or Railroad Retirement benefits must make a separate application for Medicare and agree to pay monthly premiums.
-See the cost-sharing chart below for details on premiums.
-A person may elect not to apply for Social Security or Railroad Retirement benefits at age 65 and still be entitled to Medicare coverage.
+A person not entitled to Medicare through receipt of Social Security or Railroad Retirement benefits must make a separate application for Medicare and agree to pay monthly premiums.
+See our page on Medicare cost sharing for details on premiums.
+A person may elect to not yet apply for Social Security or Railroad Retirement benefits at age 65 and still be entitled to Medicare coverage.
 In this case a separate application for Medicare benefits is required.
-Application for benefits can be made at any Social Security office.
+Application for benefits can be made online at www.ssa.gov, by telephone at 1.800.772.1213 or at any Social Security office.
 Railroad Retirement beneficiaries should contact the Railroad Retirement Board to enroll.

 An individual may make application to enroll in Medicare three months prior to the first month in which they would be eligible for benefits and for three months after their first month of eligibility.
-This period is referred to as the "initial enrollment period."
+As mentioned previously, this period is referred to as the “initial enrollment period.”

 Enrollment in the first three months of the initial enrollment period will result in coverage beginning on the first day of the first month in which the individual attains age 65.
 Enrollment in the month in which the individual attains age 65 will result in coverage beginning in the following month.
-Enrollment during one of the three remaining months of the initial enrollment period will result in coverage beginning on the first day of the second month following the month in which the individual enrolls.
+Effective January 1, 2023, enrollment during the months following the 65th birthday will result in coverage beginning on the first day of the months following the month in which the individual enrolls.